Azure/ResourceModules/docs/wiki/Getting started - Get module cross-references.md

    - Only prints all local module references to the terminal, or
    - Returns all references:
      - Resource deployments
-     - Cross-Module references
+     - Local module (file) references
-     - Remove-Module references (e.g., Bicep Registry)
+     - Remote module references (e.g., Bicep Registry / Template Specs)

 # How to use it